 - Issuer is liable for all other lost or stolen card transactions, regardless of POS terminal capability

-Sometimes, when a customer is having a hard time getting the POS terminal to read their EMV chip, they can simply swipe the magnetic stripe instead, since most EMV cards still have this feature for backwards compatibility.
+Sometimes, when a customer is having a hard time getting the POS terminal to read their EMV chip, they can simply swipe the magnetic stripe instead, since most EMV cards still have this feature for backward compatibility.
 This is a so-called “fallback” transaction, since the cardholder is permitted to “fall back” to the old way of authorizing the card transaction.

 However, some banks and payment processors have fallback thresholds that merchants are supposed to stay under.
 The merchant may incur other penalties for exceeding these thresholds, but they don’t have to worry about exposing themselves to chargeback liability that they otherwise would have had.

-A Brief History of EMV Technology
+A brief history of EMV technology

 In the not-so-distant past, store clerks had to take physical imprints of credit cards in order to process them later—electronically verifying cards while the customer was waiting wasn’t initially feasible.
 In order to prevent fraud, merchants were supposed to check the card numbers they were about to process against a physical, printed list of compromised card numbers.

 Needless to say, these were not particularly safe or secure practices.
 Even when instant electronic processing became available, it was easy to steal card information by surreptitiously copying the numbers down.
-Consumers were justifiably worried about rampant credit card fraud.
+Customers were justifiably worried about rampant credit card fraud.

-In the early 1990s, a consortium of payment card companies including Europay, Mastercard, and Visa (E, M, and V) created the EMV standards in order to improve card security.
+In the early 1990s, a consortium of payment card companies including Europay, Mastercard, and Visa created the EMV standards in order to improve card security.
 Other card networks were brought on board later.
 The consortium became EMVCo LLC, a privately held company owned equally by the major card networks.
 EMVCo now controls and manages the EMV standard, overseeing the documentation and compliance testing that governs all EMV-enabled technology.

 More than 63% of all card transactions worldwide use EMV technology now, according to EMVCo.
 EMV technology has been proven successful at preventing card-present fraud, reducing it by two-thirds within the span of two years, but the side effect has been to push more and more fraud into the card-not-present environment.

 EMV technology is a vitally important tool for merchants in the fight against friendly fraud chargebacks and other winnable disputes.
-One of the first things we would advise any card-present merchant to do is upgrade to EMV-enabled POS terminals and follow all the recommended procedures for processing and authorization.
+One of the first things we advise any card-present merchant to do is upgrade to EMV-enabled POS terminals, if they haven't already, and follow all the recommended procedures for processing and authorization.